Miltonly/Streets/Frank Place

 Is Frank Place close to the 401 or 407?

-Highway 401 is accessible at Regional Road 25, about a seven-minute drive from Frank Place.
-The 407 is also reachable via the same corridor, making the street well-positioned for drivers.
+The 401 on-ramp at Regional Road 25 is a seven-minute drive from Frank Place.
+The 407 is accessible via Highway 25, adding about 10 minutes.

 Who is Frank Place a good fit for?

-Frank Place suits buyers who want a newer townhouse in a quiet Harrison pocket with good school access and a reasonable commute.
-It's a practical choice for families and commuters who prioritize location over lot size.
+Frank Place suits buyers who want a newer, low-maintenance townhouse in a quiet pocket of Harrison with strong school and commute access.
+It's a practical choice for couples or small families who don't need a large yard.

 If Frank Place isn't the right fit, what similar streets should I look at?